inko-lang/inko/docs/source/internals/compiler.md

 single pass over all the MIR.
 This IR is then optimised using LLVM, and converted into object files.
 These object files are then linked together.

+Generating object files is done in parallel and incrementally.
+By default the compiler uses as many threads as there are cores.
+A custom number of threads is specified using `inko build --threads=N` where `N` is a value greater than zero.

+Incremental compilation is used to only regenerate object files for which this is necessary, greatly reducing the time spent in LLVM.
+Caches used by incremental compilation are tied to the version of Inko used to compile them.
+This means that when upgrading to a newer version of Inko, the cache is refreshed automatically.
+Incremental compilation can be disabled using `inko build --disable-incremental`.

 ### Methods

 As part of code generation, methods are stored in a class such that we can